-This topic provides a tutorial showing how to edit attributes in a drawing using the Record pane Values tab and the expanded Edit dialog, including advanced Unicode facilities and use of the built in Input Method Editor (IME) to input text in Japanese language.
+This topic provides a tutorial showing how to edit attributes in a drawing using the Info pane Values tab and the expanded Edit dialog, including advanced Unicode facilities and use of the built in Input Method Editor (IME) to input text in Japanese language.
 This example has been published as the Manifold Future - Future Tour Part 5 Unicode Attributes and IME video on the Manifold Sales YouTube channel.

 We begin with a project that shows the locations of coin hoards from Carolingian times that have been discovered in Europe.
 Attributes for each point provide information on the horde found at that spot, such as the year it was found, and the number of coins found, along with occasional scholarly commentary.
 The drawing seen above has been styled to apply a different color depending on how many coins were in the horde that was found.
 To see the attributes for a particular point, we alt-click the point.

 The Info pane Values tab immediately pops open to show the attributes for that point.
 We undock the Info pane by Shift-clicking the Info tab.
 Alternatively, we could right-click the Info tab and then choose Undock from the context menu.